Pinky swear: Prevalence worldwide

 Recently, in South Korea, the hooked pinky has been followed by a "seal", wherein the thumbs touch each other while the pinkies are still hooked.

-In Taiwan, stamping after hooking pinkies has been common place for over 30 years.
+In Taiwan, stamping after hooking pinkies has been commonplace for over 30 years.

 In Belfast, Northern Ireland it is referred to as a "piggy promise".

-In Italy, a similar tradition is called "giurin giurello" or "giurin giuretto".
+In Italy, a similar tradition is called "giurin giurello" or "giurin giuretto/-a".

-In Maharashtra (India), this concept similarly using Marathi calls this "Gatti fu".
+In Maharashtra, (a state of North India), this concept is called gatti fu in the Marathi language.

 There is also another pinky swear promise made between children in the Isle of Man.
 It goes: